Mind the step: On the frequency-domain analysis of gravitational-wave memory waveforms: Discussion

 \section{Discussion}

 GW data analysis for current ground-based detectors is typically conducted in the frequency domain.
-This requires a careful treatment of GW memory, which involves step-like time-domain signals and has motivated the development of multiple data-analysis recipes to suppress undesired numerical artifacts.
+This requires a careful treatment of GW memory, which consists of step-like time-domain signals and has motivated the development of multiple data-analysis recipes to suppress undesired numerical artifacts.
+These recipes, as we show in Sec.~\ref{sec:toy_model}, critically distort low-frequency components, where the memory contribution is more prominent, and thus may hinder a first GW memory detection in future ground-based detectors, for which detection prospects are more favorable.

-In this work, we presented \texttt{SySS}, an embarrassingly simple algorithm to treat step-like GW signals in the time domain using closed-form FTs.
+In this work, we presented \texttt{SySS}, an embarrassingly simple algorithm to treat generic step-like signals in the time domain using closed-form FTs.
 This new method treats step-like contributions in the continuum to avoid numerical artifacts.

-We have shown the imprint that the (2,0) mode leaves in the full frequency-domain waveform.
+We have shown the imprint the (2,0) mode leaves on the full frequency-domain waveform.
 At low frequencies, it is characterized by a $\mathcal{O}(f^{-1})$ trend coming from the step component, while for high frequencies the oscillatory contribution can introduce deviations to the merger-ringdown, especially for high-negative spin systems.
 We found a more prominent contribution from the oscillatory part as mass ratio increases and for high-negative spin systems, whereas the memory contribution dominates for low mass ratio and positive spins.
 Those results are consistent with~\cite{Pollney_2011} and the recent work done in~\cite{Rossello-Sastre:2024zlr, Xu:2024ybt}.

 Accuracy and timing comparisons versus windowing approaches conclude that \texttt{SySS} is able to match the expected FT of a step-like signal down to numerical precision at a negligible increase in computing cost.
 This makes \texttt{SySS} a particularly useful method to construct Fourier domain GW memory waveforms.